 Follow the same directions as for upholstery above to remove stains caused by toothpaste from carpet.

 It seems like no matter how hard you try toothpaste gets all over your sink, especially if you have kids like I do.
-Here is an article I wrote about keeping the bathroom sink clean from stains from toothpaste that gives four tips on this issue.
+If you follow my recommended daily sink cleaning routine for your bathroom sink, cleaning up these toothpaste splatters and globs won't be too hard.

 In addition, a reader provided a suggestion for using baking soda to clean toothpaste from your sink.